Dteyn/ATFMutationStation/README.md

 Any virus warning can safely be ignored, but if it bothers you, using the Python script is recommended since you can easily inspect the source code if you wish.

+Regardless of which version you choose, the recommended location is to place it within your `After the Fall` game folder, and then make a shortcut to it on your Desktop or Start Menu.

+#### Standalone `.exe` version

+1. Download `ATFMutationStation-GUI-exe-vX.X.X.zip` from the Releases section and extract it to your After the Fall game folder.

+2. Run `ATFMutationStation-vX.X.X.exe` to start the GUI.

 #### Python script version

 1. Install Python 3.x (https://python.org)

-2. Download `ATFMutationStation-GUI-Python-vX.X.X.zip` and extract it to your After the Fall game folder.
+2. Download `ATFMutationStation-GUI-Python-vX.X.X.zip` from the Releases section and extract it to your After the Fall game folder.

 3. Run `ATFMutationStation-vX.X.X.pyw` to start the GUI.

-> [!TIP]
-> You can also create a shortcut to the `.pyw` file on your Desktop or Start menu to more easily start the GUI.

-#### Standalone `.exe` version

-1. Download `ATFMutationStation-GUI-exe-vX.X.X.zip` and extract it to your After the Fall game folder.

-2. Run `ATFMutationStation-vX.X.X.exe` to start the GUI.

-> [!TIP]
-> You can also create a shortcut to the `.exe` file on your Desktop or Start menu to more easily start the GUI.

 #### GUI Usage:

 > [!NOTE]
 > Make sure you've installed the mod itself first per instructions above before running the GUI!
-The mod and GUI are separate files for install.
+The mod and GUI are installed separately.

 > [!IMPORTANT]
 > All players must be using the same version of the mod and using the same settings if playing with custom mutators.
 Otherwise, desynchronizations may happen resulting in invisible enemies or other strange issues.